The Complete Guide to The Tarbolton Reel

 Danny Meehan Navvy On The Shore 21 Tarbolton, The

-Danny Meehan Drimalost And Beyond - CD 1 16 Tarbolton, The
+Danny Meehan Drimalost And Beyond - CD 1 of 2 16 Tarbolton, The

 Johnny Doran The Master Pipers Volume 1 3 Tarbolton, The